| by Steve

 entering a failure mode.
 This is yet another reason to avoid

 using Super16mm film in favor of HDTV video or 35mm film.
+Another pitfall of film is gate weave.
+Using the steadiest

 possible film transport in a telecine will reduce the amount